YarnSpinnerTool/YarnSpinner-Rust/docs/src/bevy_plugin/assets.md

 # Assets

-While Bevy as a whole has assets, Yarn Slinger can associate specific assets with lines.
+While Bevy as a whole has assets, Yarn Spinner can associate specific assets with lines.
 These are always [localized](./localization.md), such as voiceovers.

 ## Using Metadata Instead of Assets